-So let’s help each other and only spread positivity on this blog.
+So let’s help each other and only spread positivity on this platform.

 Disclaimer: I am writing all the posts from my personal experience only, with no collaboration with CERN.
 While I certainly try to be as diligent as humanely possible, I can not guarantee their correctness.
 As usual with advice, take it with a grain of salt ;)